Your metabolic type

 This is great because I am type A which means I can blame eating buckets of chips and salted cashews on my metabolism type and not my inability to control myself!

-Metabolism is how your body converts what you eat into energy for movement and function.
-Think of it in terms of how efficiently your body turns the fuel you take in into the functions you body needs to perform.
+is how your body converts what you eat into energy for movement and function.
+Think of it in terms of how efficiently your body turns the fuel you take in into the functions your body needs to perform.
 These functions could be walking, running, sitting, thinking or even supplying your heart with the energy to pump the blood around your body.

 To maintain a healthy weight and optimal functioning it is important to consume the best types of fuel for your particular body.